survivejs/webpack-book/manuscript/building/02_code_splitting.md

 # Code Splitting

 Web applications tend to grow big as features are developed.
-The longer it takes for your application to load, the more frustrating it's to the user.
+The longer it takes for your site to load, the more frustrating it's to the user.
 This problem is amplified in a mobile environment where the connections can be slow.

 Even though splitting bundles can help a notch, they are not the only solution, and you can still end up having to download a lot of data.
 Fortunately, it's possible to do better thanks to **code splitting** as it allows loading code lazily when you need it.

 You can load more code as the user enters a new view of the application.
 You can also tie loading to a specific action like scrolling or clicking a button.
 You could also try to predict what the user is trying to do next and load code based on your guess.
-This way the functionality would be already there as the user tries to access it.
+This way, the functionality would be already there as the user tries to access it.

 T> Incidentally, it's possible to implement Google's [PRPL pattern](https://developers.google.com/web/fundamentals/performance/prpl-pattern/) using webpack's lazy loading.
-PRPL (Push, Render, Pre-cache, Lazy-load) has been designed with mobile web in mind.
+PRPL (Push, Render, Pre-cache, Lazy-load) has been designed with the mobile web in mind.

+T> Philip Walton's [idle until urgent technique](https://philipwalton.com/articles/idle-until-urgent/) complements code splitting and lets you optimize application loading performance further.
+The idea is to defer work to the future until it makes sense to perform.

 ## Code splitting formats

 Code splitting can be done in two primary ways in webpack: through a dynamic `import` or `require.ensure` syntax.
 The former is used in this project and `require.ensure` is considered the legacy syntax.

 The goal is to end up with a split point that gets loaded on demand.
 There can be splits inside splits, and you can structure an entire application based on splits.
-The advantage of doing this is that then the initial payload of your application can be smaller than it would be otherwise.
+The advantage of doing this is that then the initial payload of your site can be smaller than it would be otherwise.

 ![Code splitting](images/code-splitting.png)